Overview

 Getting authentication headers

-With the suggested function below, you will be able to retrieve the authentication header that can be passed in your API calls.
+The suggested function below will retrieve the authentication header that can be passed in your API calls.

 import requests